youpong/Data-Gimei/README.md

 # INSTALL

-This module is not available at CPAN yet.
+This module is available on CPAN.
 You can install this module by following the step below.

-    $ cpanm Data-Gimei-v0.0.2.tar.gz
+    $ cpanm Data::Gimei

 # LICENSE